Tesla board evaluating CEO Musk's idea to take company private

 Other board members mentioned in the statement included Robyn Denholm, Ira Ehrenpreis, Antonio Gracias and Linda Johnson Rice.
 Tesla’s other board members are Musk, his brother Kimbal Musk and venture capitalist Steve Jurvetson.

-Reporting by Supantha Mukherjee and Arjun Panchadar in Bengaluru, Ben Klayman in Detroit; Writing by Bill Rigby; Editing by Saumyadeb Chakrabarty and Meredith Mazzilli
+Reporting by Supantha Mukherjee and Arjun Panchadar in Bengaluru, Liana Baker and Carl O'Donnell in New York, Ben Klayman in Detroit; Writing by Bill Rigby; Editing by Meredith Mazzilli and Nick Zieminski